Haylea Cooney is thriving on the opportunity to forge her own football career.

 However, the rise of women’s football over the last few years has allowed women like Cooney to be able to do what she loves.

 “Last year, one of my friends told me that her local team (Caroline Springs Lakers) were putting a women’s team together.
 I was 34 at the time and I thought ‘I’ll have a go at training and see how I go’.

-Cooney’s return to playing football at a competitive level is symbolic of a growing trend across Australia, with participation levels for women in football reaching heights never seen before.
+Cooney’s return to playing football is symbolic of a growing trend across Australia, with participation levels for women in football reaching heights never seen before.

 According to the AFL’s Annual Report for 2017, women currently represent 30 per cent of all grassroots participation, with 1690 new female teams being established in 2017 alone – a 76 per cent increase on 2016.

 The exact number of female participants in 2017 according to the report was 463,364, which was up from 380,041 in 2016 and 318,880 in 2015.